 The Earthdata Code Collaborative (ECC) is a platform for the development, testing, and discovery of Earthdata related applications and services.
 The ECC provides a ready-to-use framework for running your tests every time your code base changes, alerting your team of failures, and even makes recommendations about what testing frameworks and approaches to use.

-NASA's Earth Science Data and Information System (ESDIS) Standards Office (ESO) assists in formulating standards policy for ESDS.
-ESO also coordinates standards activities within ESDIS, and provides technical expertise and assistance with standards related tasks within NASA's Earth Science Data System Working Groups (ESDSWG).
+NASA's Earth Science Data and Information System (ESDIS) Standards Coordination Office (ESCO) assists in formulating standards policy for ESDS.
+ESCO also coordinates standards activities within ESDIS, and provides technical expertise and assistance with standards related tasks within NASA's Earth Science Data System Working Groups (ESDSWG).